junesirius/junesirius.github.io/_posts/Supernatural/2025-01-24-SPN-Happy-birthday-Dean-Winchester.md

 "Cas --" Dean calls after him, hurries around the table to stand in his way out.

-He looks into Cas's eyes, holds there, the look so intense it might break into spark.
+He looks into Cas's eyes, holds there, the look so intense it might break into sparks.

 Dean gives out a long sigh eventually, pulling Cas into a clumsy hug and murmurs a small "I'm sorry, Cas" barely inches away from his ear.